mhetrick/hetrickcv/README.md

 Patch Ideas:
 - Surprising things can happen if you modulate this with an audio signal...

+### Delta
+This is a tool that extracts a signal's rate of change.
+It compares a signal's current value against its previous value.
+The amount of change is multiplied by the Delta Boost parameter and sent to the Delta output.
+Slow moving signals will have very small rates of change and will need a lot of Boost.
+Fast, audio-rate signals will need very little boost.

+The `>` outputs will go high whenever the signal experiences a positive rate of change.
+The `<` outputs will go high whenever the signal experiences a negative rate of change.
+The G outputs are gates that stay high for as long as the signal is moving in that direction.
+The T outputs are triggers that last for 1 ms. The jack in between the comparison symbols is a trigger output that fires whenever the signal changes direction.

+Patch Ideas:
+- You can use this to extract a clock trigger from an LFO.
+It will generate a trigger whenever the LFO changes direction.
+A sine wave will produce stable, steady triggers.
+Use a wavetable LFO (like the alternate Sheep mode on Tides) to generate more complex rhythms.

 ### Digital to Analog
 This module is the inverse of the Analog to Digital encoder.
 It takes in eight inputs and produces a single voltage based off of the state of the inputs and the selected decoder mode.
 The decoder modes are the inverse of the encoder modes described above in the Analog to Digital documentation.
 If you directly connect the two modules and use the same encoding/decoding modes, the output is typically identical to the input aside from accuracy degradation from the 8-bit representation.